Marydean Draws

 I think we can all learn from Dr. Tony Evans.
 He wrote this recently: America’s racial crisis is a result of the failure of the church to deal with racism

-This book was recommended to me, so I just ordered it: Be the Bridge met their fundraising goal this week!
+This book was recommended to me, so I just ordered it: I was excited that Be the Bridge met their fundraising goal this week!
 They are still looking for monthly donors to continue their amazing work.
 If you’re looking to get started with their materials, you can download:

 https://bethebridge.myshopify.com/products/be-the-bridge-101-foundational-principles-every-white-bridge-builder-needs-to-understand-pdf-dowload